 Sleep & Well Being

-Being a hot sleeper is no joke and can turn bedtimes into a real struggle to stay cool.
-Sleepers may have legs out of the bed, fans on full blast and still feel too warm to get a good night sleep.
+Being a hot sleeper is no joke, and it can make bedtimes a real struggle to stay cool.
+Sleepers may have their legs out of the bed, fans on full blast, and still feel too warm to get a good night’s sleep.

 How to stay cool in bed

-Here are our top 10 tips to help you overcome the issues of being a warm sleeper.
-Helping to keep you cool and comfortable in bed at night.
+Here are our top 10 tips to help you overcome the challenges of being a warm sleeper and stay cool and comfortable in bed at night.

 1. Have you picked the coolest mattress?

-Did you know that memory foam and synthetic foam mattresses, like the boxed rolled ones you see online actually retain heat?
+Did you know that memory Foam and synthetic Foam mattresses, like the boxed rolled ones you see online, actually retain heat?
 Yes!
-It’s true they keep hold of the heat your body produces which is what allows them to mould.
-This can become unbearable for warm and hot sleepers, especially during the summer months.
-If you’re a warm sleeper than a Natural Fibre mattress is the coolest type to help wick away moisture and heat keeping you cooler.
-They are also far more resilient and less likely to sag and degrade.
+They indeed keep hold of the heat your body produces, which allows them to mould.
+This can become unbearable for warm- and hot-sleepers, especially during the summer months.
+If you’re a warm sleeper, then a Natural Fibre mattress is the coolest type to help wick away moisture and heat, keeping you cooler.
+They are also far more resilient, less likely to sag, and less likely to degrade.

-We’ve spoken to thousands of people who have suffered from foam mattresses keeping them awake at night due to heat.
-If you’re already a warm sleeper then Natural Fibres should always be chosen over man-made synthetic fibres
+We’ve spoken to thousands of people who have suffered from Foam mattresses keeping them awake at night due to heat.
+If you’re already a warm sleeper, then Natural Fibres should always be chosen over man-made synthetic fibres.s

 2. Are you eating just before bedtime?

-If so you could unknowingly suffer from gustatory sweating.
-This is where you start to sweat and feel hot after eating.
-If you’re eating just before bedtime then you could inadvertently be making yourself warmer before getting into bed.
-It’s always advisable to have a one to a two-hour gap from your last meal before bed to let your digestive system settle.
-This can also prevent indigestion and discomfort whilst trying to get to sleep.
+If so, you could unknowingly suffer from gustatory sweating.
+This is where you start sweating and feeling hot after eating.
+If you’re eating just before bedtime, you could inadvertently make yourself warmer before getting into bed.
+It’s always advisable to have a one- to two-hour gap between your last meal and bedtime to let your digestive system settle.
+This can also prevent indigestion and discomfort while trying to gfall asleep

 3. Choose natural fibre bedding to keep cool

-Polyester blend bedding has meant that mattress covers have become far cheaper and readily available.
-Did you know that polyester is one of the least breathable fabrics for bedding?
-Meaning that if you get hot it keeps the heat trapped beneath it.
-If you’re looking to stay cool at night then a cotton-rich or natural fibre blend would be preferable.
-They may cost more but you really do get what you pay for and it can help keep you far cooler.
-The same goes for your duvet as well.
-Make sure you’re choosing the lowest tog duvet you can find and consider natural fillings such as wool and goose down if possible.
-These are far more breathable and high wicking meaning a cooler nights sleep all round and make them a worthwhile investment over white fibre bedding.
+Polyester-blend bedding has made mattress covers far cheaper and readily available.
+Did you know that polyester is one of the least breathable bedding fabrics?
+Meaning that if you get hot, it keeps the heat trapped beneath it.
+If you’re looking to stay cool at night, then a cotton-rich or natural fibre blend would be preferable.
+They may cost more, but you really do get what you pay for, and it can help keep you far cooler.
+The same goes for your duvet.
+Make sure you choose the lowest tog duvet you can find, and consider natural fillings such as wool and goose down if possible.
+These are far more breathable and high wicking, meaning a cooler night’s sleep all round, and make them a worthwhile investment over white fibre bedding.

 4. Check your central heating or Nest heating schedule

-It may sound obvious but is your heating or Nest thermostat coming on in the middle of the night?
-You’d be surprised just how many times we hear this from customers that they’re waking up with the hot sweats and when they check their heating is set for during the night.
-If you’re a really warm sleeper then make sure your bedroom radiator thermostat is turned off to prevent heat from waking you up.
+Is your heating or Nest thermostat coming on in the middle of the night?
+You’d be surprised just how many times we hear from customers that they’re waking up with the hot sweats, and when they check, their heating is set for the night.
+If you’re a really warm sleeper, then make sure your bedroom radiator thermostat is turned off to prevent heat from waking you up.

 5. Ensure good mattress airflow

-If you’re a warm sleeper then providing good ventilation during the night is key.
-Leave a window ajar at night to ensure that cooler air can circulate.
+If you’re a warm sleeper, then providing good ventilation during the night is key.
+Leave a window ajar at night to allow cooler air to circulate.
 Opening a window an hour before bed can help ensure your mattress is cool when you get into it.
-Fans can help keep you cool but will increase the noise in the bedroom which in turn can lead to disruptive sleep.
-It’s better to ensure the bedroom is cool before you go to bed by having fans running an hour or so before you go to bed.
+Fans can help keep you cool, but they can also increase noise in the bedroom, which can lead to disruptive sleep.
+It’s better to ensure the bedroom is cool before you go to bed by running fans for an hour or so beforehand.
 Then switch them off when you get into bed.

 Natural fibre mattresses will help keep you far cooler during the night